 Kingston Community Legal Clinic provides legal services for tenants covered under the Residential Tenancies Act (RTA).
 The Legal Clinic specializes in eviction matters, but tenants may also be assisted by the Legal Clinic on tenants rights and non-RTA tenancy matters.
-For more information or to complete an intake, please contact the Reception Desk at 613-541-0777 x0.
+For more information, please telephone 613-541-0777, Ext.
+0 or complete our Online Intake Form.

 What is the Residential Tenancies Act?